breast-darn-thermography-blog-ever-this-aint-your-mothers-breast-screening

 Do not buy progesterone from your doctor, as they may contain estrogen

-Why, you ask?
 Progesterone is extracted from wild yam, same as estrogen, and when not extracted correctly you will just be applying more estrogen.
 Also, many of the progesterone creams out there contain other plant estrogens (phytoestrogens), lavender, almond oil, sesame oil, black cohosh, you get the picture.

 Since all hormones are extracted from wild yam ensure you have the correct progesterone.
 Look for USP progesterone on label.
 This means it was extracted properly.
 However, some progesterone will have USP progesterone PLUS wild yam in their ingredients - avoid that one.
 Got it?
 Just USP progesterone.

 The only over-the-counter progesterone cream, which I have successfully tested and studied for years, is Pro-Gest by Emerita.
 Do not purchase Emerita’s progesterone cream that contains black cohsoh or lavender.
-Before you email me telling me Emerita’s creams contain this or that, it’s the only over-the-counter cream that works and because most doctors won’t give women a prescription for progesterone, this is the best possible substitute.
+Before you email or message me telling me Emerita’s creams contain this or that, it’s the only over-the-counter cream that works and because most doctors won’t give women a prescription for progesterone, this is the best possible substitute.

 I also recommend using a compounded progesterone cream from a compounded pharmacy.
 The higher the percentage, the faster it works.
 I usually recommended a 6 percent or 10 percent cream versus a 3.
 Recently these pharmacies have been implementing “natural base” creams that are paraben, mineral oil or chemical free.
 Sounds great, but my patients have been experiencing some difficulties as the “natural base” contains plant estrogens mentioned above.
 (Compounded pharmacy recommendations proven from thermographic research - Women's International Pharmacy.
 Do NOT order their natural base progesterone cream due to estrogenic ingredients.
 For California residents - LaVita RX in San Diego.
 Only order the premium base).